For a voice IN parliament -

 Uncle Owen Whyman: First Senate candidate for NSW

-Owen Whyman a proud Barkandji man, from Wilcannia, is the convenor of the Indigenous-Aboriginal Party of Australia.
+Uncle Owen Whyman, a proud Barkandji/Malyangapa man from Wilcannia, is the Convenor of the Indigenous - Aboriginal Party of Australia.

-An outspoken and active community leader for many years, it was the Baaka (Darling River) drying up and the devastating Menindee Lake fish disaster that spurred Uncle Owen into political action.
+An outspoken and active community leader for many years, it was the degradation of his ‘mother’, the sacred Baaka (Darling River) that spurred Uncle Owen into political action.
+Baaka means ‘river’ and Barkindji means ‘people of the river’.

-“Barka means ‘river, we are river people, I am a river man” When our river is in trouble, we all are in trouble.
+“We are river people, I am a river man.
+When our river is in trouble, we all are in trouble.”

-As a cultural leader and respected elder in his community, Whyman has a held a plethora of leadership positions, including working for Western NSW Aboriginal Legal service and president for the Paroo National Park.
-Whyman was also youth mentor for a local school for disadvantaged kids that has since been shut down due to bureaucratic craziness.
+As a cultural leader and respected elder in his community, Uncle Owen has a held a plethora of leadership positions, including working for Western NSW Aboriginal Legal service and president for the Paroo National Park.
+Whyman was also youth mentor for a local school for disadvantaged kids that has since been shut down due to bureaucratic obstinance.

 Always eager to share Aboriginal culture and Traditional ways, Owen founded the dance group Barkindji Baaka Dance and Cultural Group where he continues 18 years of teaching traditional dance and digeridoo while mentoring the young people of Wilcannia and surrounds.

-Holding a Diploma in Primary Healthcare, Whyman currently serves as deputy of the Mutawintji Board of Management and Land Council and is president of the Wilcannia AECE.
+Holding a Diploma in Primary Healthcare, Whyman currently serves as Deputy Chair of the Mutawintji Board of Management and Land Council and is President of the Wilcannia AECE.

-Having experienced firsthand many of the challenges, tragedies, and everyday struggles faced by his people, Uncle Owen is exceptionally qualified to speak to these concerns and believes the tide of understanding, regarding Indigenous issues in Australia, is turning, and intends for the Indigenous Party to propel these new attitudes into meaningful change.
+Having experienced first hand many of the challenges, tragedies, and everyday struggles faced by his people, Uncle Owen is exceptionally qualified to speak to these concerns and believes the tide of understanding, regarding Indigenous issues in Australia, despite the regular backlashes, is turning, and intends for the Indigenous Party to propel these new attitudes into meaningful change.

 Lawrence Brooke